- About Us

 - News & Events

-Additional resources and information about the Validated Audit Process.
+Additional resources and information about the Validated Assessment Process.

-The Validated Audit Process (VAP) has been created to increase efficiency and reduce redundancy of CSR audits in the electronics industry supply chain.
+The Validated Assessment Process (VAP) has been created to increase efficiency and reduce redundancy of onsite CSR compliance assessments in the electronics industry supply chain.
 Below is a glossary of commonly used VAP terminology.

 First Party Audit: An audit usually performed by the company or department within a company upon itself.
 A first party audit is usually conducted by the organization’s internal audit group, however employees within a department or company may also conduct an assessment similar to a first party audit.
 In such an instance this "audit" is generally referred to as a "self assessment”.
 1st Party Audits are excellent tools for gauging an organization’s continuous improvement efforts as well as measuring the return on investment for sustaining that effort.